enen92/script.module.thesportsdb/README.md

 A python module packaged for Kodi to wrap the main thesportsdb API methods.

-[b]Work in progress.
+Work in progress.
-At the moment, only the queries are implemented without any further parsing of the obtained results[/b]
+At the moment, only the queries are implemented without any further parsing of the obtained results

 ##Usage